nullchinchilla/conlang-docs/paxfeka/sample-texts.md

 > and at last the North Wind gave up the attempt.
 Then the Sun shined out warmly, and immediately the traveler took off his cloak.

 Rahu, Bebend Fon fónsil.
-Rahu, Téyon vantund nóyankexal, líma savolba meno sítsul.
+Rahu, Téyon vantund nóyonkexal, líma savolba meno sítsul.

 > And so the North Wind was obliged to confess that the Sun was the stronger of the two.